 iPad Asking for Passcode But I Never Set One!
 You Are Not Alone

-Updated by Brian Davis on Jul 2, 2025 • Category: Unlock iOS
+Updated by Brian Davis on Mar 16, 2026 • Category: Unlock iPad

 6 mins read

-iPad asking for passcode I never set, and never update the iOS system.
-Passwords like 0000 or 1234 not working.
+"My iPad asking for a passcode I never set, and I never updated the iOS system.
+Passwords like 0000 or 1234 are not working.
 Help plz.
-There is very important data on my tablet." – From Apple Community"
+There is very important data on my tablet." – Adr19 From Apple Community

-It seems strange that the iPad asks for a password that you have never set or that it does not accept the correct password.
+It seems strange that the iPad asks for a password that you have never set, or that it does not accept the correct password.
 Nevertheless, it is not new.
 You are not alone.
-Sometimes even if you don't update your iPad, your device will pop up and ask you to enter your password, just like what happened to the user above.
+Sometimes, even if you don't update your iPad, your device will pop up and ask you to enter your password, just like what happened to the user above (Adr19).
 You can permanently solve this problem with the techniques I gonna discuss with you below.

 ipad asking for passcode i never set

-Part 1.
-Why is My iPad Asking for Passcode But I Never Set
+Why Is My iPad Asking for Passcode But I Never Set

 If your iPad is asking for a passcode that you never set, it could be due to a few reasons.
 Sometimes, the device might automatically generate a default passcode during setup or after a software update.
 In other cases, it could be related to parental controls, MDM (Mobile Device Management) profiles, or accidental settings.
 Here are all those possible reasons.